 Consider the example of Anatoly, a 17-year-old student born outside the US who enrolls for the first time in a US High School in South Carolina in November of 2023.
 Regardless of the district in question, Anatoly has enrolled after the 45th day of the 2023-24 school year and will be assigned to 9GR = 25 on the 45th day of the 2024-25 school year (see the this section).
-To the extent possible, Anatoly will be placed in classes with similar-aged peers (e.g., in a homeroom, electives, lunch period, etc. with old other 17-year-old students) and decisions about specific course enrollments and progressions shall be made based on the best available data (such as transcripts and assessment records) to allow Anatoly to complete the requirements for a regular high school diploma within four years.
+To the extent possible, Anatoly will be placed in classes with similar-aged peers (e.g., in a homeroom, electives, lunch period, etc. with other 17-year-old students) and decisions about specific course enrollments and progressions shall be made based on the best available data (such as transcripts and assessment records) to allow Anatoly to complete the requirements for a regular high school diploma within four years.

 During the 2023-24 school year, Anatoly is not included in the Multilingual Learners' Progress indicator because he does not meet the continuous enrollment requirement for that indicator.
 If he had he enrolled prior to the 45th day, then he would be included in this indicator during his first year of enrollment in a US High School.
-Anatoly is also welcome expected to take the 2023-24 Student School Climate Survey, particularly if it can be offered in his home language but would not be included in the School Climate indicator because he was not continuously enrolled at the High School from the 45th day to administration of the survey.
-Similarly, if Anatoly had enrolled prior to the 45th day, then he would also be included in the School Climate indicator only if the survey could be offered in his home language.
+Anatoly is also expected to take the 2023-24 Student School Climate Survey but would not be included in the School Climate indicator because he was not continuously enrolled at the High School from the 45th day to administration of the survey.
+Similarly, if Anatoly had enrolled prior to the 45th day, then he would also be included in the School Climate indicator.
 If Anatoly completes Algebra 1, English 2, Biology 1, or US History and the Constitution during the 2023-24 or 2024-25 school years, then he would not be included in the Academic Achievement or Preparing for Success indicators because the date of testing was within 24 months of his initial enrollment in US schools.
 However, if he took any of those courses (and their associated EOCEP exam) during the 2025-26 school year or later, then he would be included in the calculation of the indicator for the High School.

-Note that, since Anatoly arrived after the 45th day and has not been assigned to 9GR = 24 (he technically does not have a 9GR code), he shall not be included in the High School Student Success indicator for the 2024 Report Cards.
-Anatoly will also be excluded from be included in the High School Student Success indicator for the 2024-25 school year, since he has been assigned 9GR = 25 (which would normally includes him in the 1YOTG metric for the 2025 Report Cards).
-Recently Arrived Multilingual Learners shall be excluded from the First Year On Track to Graduate (1YOTG) metric because it represents their first year in a US High School.
+Note that, since Anatoly arrived after the 45th day and has not been assigned to 9GR = 24, he shall not be included in the High School Student Success indicator for the 2024 Report Cards.
+Anatoly will be included in the High School Student Success indicator for the 2024-25 school year, since he has been assigned 9GR = 25 (which includes him in the 1YOTG metric for the 2025 Report Cards).
 He will be included normally in all Report Card Indicators for 2026 Report Cards and 2027 Report Cards (for which he will be included in the Multilingual Learners' Progress indicator, the School Climate indicator, the High School Student Success indicator (as part of the Second Year On Track to Graduate and Third Year On Track to Graduate metrics, respectively), and might be included in the Academic Achievement or Preparing for Success indicators depending on whether he takes the associated EOCEP courses during those school years).
 Because the Graduation Rate and College & Career Readiness indicators are based on the four-year graduation cohort, Anatoly will be included in both indicators for 2028 Report Cards, in addition to the Multilingual Learners' Progress and School Climate indicators.
 Finally, Anatoly will also be included in the Five-Year Student Success Rate (5YSSR) metric for 2029 Report Cards.